-Pharmacy First: Information for GP practice teams
+Pharmacy First – Information for GP practice teams

-Published on: 12th March 2024 | Updated on: 25th July 2024
+Published on: 12th March 2024 | Updated on: 22nd January 2026

 Introduced on 31st January 2024, the Pharmacy First service builds on the previous Community Pharmacist Consultation Service (CPCS), which allowed GPs and other settings to electronically refer patients directly to pharmacies for minor illness consultations.